koundinyavinnakota/Urban-Search-and-Rescue-using-turtlebot-/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 # Search & Rescue using turtlebot

+## Overview
-### This project is inspired by the the challenge of autonomous robotics for Urban Search and Rescue (US&R).
+This project is inspired by the the challenge of autonomous robotics for Urban Search and Rescue (US&R).
 In US&R after a disaster occurs, a robot is used to explore an unknown environment, such as a partially collapsed building, and locates trapped or unconscious human victims of the disaster (see examples of robots in below figure).
 The robot builds a map of the collapsed building as it ex- plores, and places markers in the map of where the victims are located.
 This map is then given to trained First Responders who use it to go into the building and rescue the victims.

 US & R -  Robots
 :-------------------------:|